imeleges/REMA_Dubai/README.md

 </p>

 Even though there're some studios with area above 750 sq.ft., still most of them are well apart from 1 bedroom listings.
+Interesting fact: areas have less ranges in each category which makes sense - apartments in tall buildings tend to be alike by size and floorplan.
+Another thing is that areas are much more apart from one another than rental prices which means price heavily depends on additional facts, not square area alone.

 #### Bedrooms